 Such a procedure will allow for public entities to evaluate how imminent a threat is and how to coordinate and stop it appropriately.
 For example, a green level security threat would require an appropriate standard of discretion.
 Whereas a black level event would need more immediate attention.

 Fortunately, the latest Jason Bourne movie wasn’t a documentary.
 The US Government hasn’t reached anything that has ranked as a high-level threat yet.
 However, identity theft and cyber-attacks are on the rise.
 Some customers may be too afraid to go online to pay for your company’s good and services.
 Worst yet some businesses may still insist that a paper check or money order is the best way to go.
 This couldn’t be further from the truth.
 IVR Technology offers a solution that’s easy to integrate and doesn’t put your company’s data, or the data of your customers, at risk.

-Not to mention your customer’s address, routing number, name, and all sorts of information is on each and every one of them.
-If their check got in the wrong hands, they could put themselves at risk.
+Not to mention your customer’s address, routing number, name, and all sorts of information are on every one of them.
+If their check got into the wrong hands, they could put themselves at risk.

 - Here’s a story of a man that allegedly stole his grandmother’s checkbook and robbed three banks.

 - These men stand accused of stealing rent checks from an apartment’s payment box.